 https://www.inthestudio.net/wp-content/uploads/2021/08/TEN-YEARS-AFTER-Space-Time-wide.jpg 450 600 In The Studio with Redbeard https://www.inthestudio.net/wp-content/uploads/2017/01/ITS-COLOR-white-studio.png In The Studio with Redbeard2021-08-01 18:00:032021-08-15 12:18:03Ten Years After- A Space in Time 50th- the late Alvin Lee, Leo Lyons

 Ten Years After- A Space in Time 50th- the late Alvin Lee, Leo Lyons

 "When things get put onto celluloid, they tend to get bigger than life," the late guitarist/ singer Alvin Lee told me by way of explanation as to how Ten Years After was catapulted from the second tier of English boogie and blues by their prime spot in the Woodstock Festival movie documentary.
 The band utilized that momentum to deliver their most popular album ever in late Summer 1971, " A Space in Time", which included "One of These Days", "Baby Won't You Let Me Rock'n'Roll You", and what turned out to be their biggest hit, "I'd Love to Change the World".

-It is the fiftieth anniversary of "L.A.
-Woman" by The Doors, one of the greatest albums ever made by an American band, one of the first great albums to usher in the Seventies decade, the last album ever by the incomparable Jim Morrison, and a personal "desert island disc" for me that never ages; with the late Ray Manzarek In the Studio.
+"L.A.
+Woman" by The Doors is one of the greatest albums ever made by an American band, one of the first great albums to usher in the Seventies decade, the last album ever by the incomparable Jim Morrison, and a personal "desert island disc" for me that never ages; with the late Ray Manzarek In the Studio.